Strawberry Muffins with Lime Glaze

 - 1 large egg

-To avoid having pink muffin batter, it helps to freeze the chopped strawberries in a single layer on a small plate in the freezer.
+- For the muffins: To avoid having pink muffin batter, it helps to freeze the chopped strawberries on a small pan in a single layer in the freezer.
 Do this right away, before you prepare the rest of the recipe.
 It only takes 20 to 30 minutes to firm up the berries when they are chopped small.

-Preheat oven to 400°.
-Line muffin tin with paper liners and set aside.
+- Preheat oven to 400° F. Line muffin tin with paper liners and set aside.

 from a farmgirl’s dabbles